Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monster Feats.md

 In addition, a spell-like ability that duplicates a spell with a casting time greater than 1 full round cannot be quickened.

-### Normal
-Normally the use of a spell-like ability requires a standard action and provokes an attack of opportunity unless noted otherwise.
+**Normal:** Normally the use of a spell-like ability requires a standard action and provokes an attack of opportunity unless noted otherwise.

-### Special
-This feat can be taken multiple times.
+**Special:** This feat can be taken multiple times.
 Each time it is taken, the creature can apply it to a different one of its spell-like abilities.

   ---------------------------------------- ------------------------- -------------------------
   Empower and Quicken Spell-Like Ability
   Spell Level                              Caster Level to Empower   Caster Level to Quicken 0                                        4th                       8th 1st                                      6th                       10th